emu-sh/.oh-my-comma/README.md

 ### General

+- `emu fork`: 🍴 manage installed forks, or clone a new one
-- `emu fork install https://github.com/...`: Clones the fork URL to `/data/openpilot`.
-Current folder is moved to `/data/openpilot.old` before cloning
+  - `install`: Clones a fork URL to `/data/openpilot`.
+Current folder is moved to `/data/openpilot.old` after cloning
+- `emu update`: 🎉 updates this tool
+- `emu info`: 📈 Statistics about your device
+  - `battery`: 🔋 see information about the state of your battery
+- `emu uninstall`: 👋 Uninstalls emu

 ### Panda

-- `emu panda flash`: Flashes the panda
-- `emu panda flash2`: Flashes the panda without `make recover`
+- `emu panda`: 🐼 panda interfacing tools
+  - `flash`: 🐼 flashes panda with make recover (usually works with the C2)
+  - `flash2`:  🎍 flashes panda using Panda module (usually works with the EON)

 ### Debugging

-- `emu debug controls`: You can debug controlsd and output it to a log file `/data/output.log`
+- `emu debug`: de-🐛-ing tools
+  - `controlsd`: 🔬 logs controlsd to /data/output.log by default

 # Git config